ejrbuss/type-mark/docs/index.md

 Uncaught TypeError: Oops I got undefined
 ```

-Plays nicely with the other modifiers `not`, `arrayof`, `of`, and `collapse`

 ##### `arrayof`

-Rather than checking the passed value checks the array elements of the passed
+Rather than checking the given value this instead checks the elements of the given
-values.
+Value.
 Automatically fails if the passed value is not an Array.
 The following
 example asserts that `x` is an array of numbers.

 ```js